Episode 330

 We're working on that.
 Win.

-It's one of those things.
-It's one of those things where you can get that fucking roof right now.
+it's one of those things that it's one of those things where you can get that fucking proof right now It doesn't not make sense.

 You can go get my boyfriend and he'll tell you the same exact shit.

-Why are you yelling at me?
-Because you think, if I'm really doing something to Caitlin, I don't really fucking talk to Caitlin anymore.
-Who said anything happened to FaceTime?
+you think I'm really doing something to Caitlin?
+I don't really fucking talk to Caitlin anymore.
+Who said anything happened to Caitlin?
 Okay, she's missing.

 Well.